 Below are exports from Chile that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Chile’s goods trail Chilean importer spending on foreign products.

-Chile has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, particularly petroleum oils, gases and coal.
+Chile has highly negative net exports and therefore deep international trade deficits for machinery-related products, particularly computers.

-These cashflow deficiencies clearly indicate Chile’s competitive disadvantages in the international fuel market, but also represent key opportunities for Chile to improve its position in the global economy through focused innovations particularly for alternative energy sources.
+These cashflow deficiencies clearly indicate Chile’s competitive disadvantages in the international machinery market, but also represent key opportunities for Chile to improve its position in the global economy through focused innovations.

 Chilean Export Companies